Nikolai Gusev: World War II

 After the beginning of Operation Barbarossa, the German invasion of the Soviet Union in June 1941, Gusev was tasked with the formation of the 25th Cavalry Division in July.
 The formation of the division was completed by 25 July and on 2 August it concentrated in the area of Demyansk and Molvotitsy, joining the 34th Army of the Northwestern Front.
 He was promoted to major general on 9 November.
 From January 1942, Gusev, now a major general, commanded the 13th Cavalry Corps, fighting in the Lyuban Offensive.
 Despite making a deep advance into the German rear, the corps' attack and that of other units involved was contained.
 Encircled by a German counterattack, Gusev's corps escaped the Lyuban pocket on 16 May.
 He became commander of the 4th Army of the Volkhov Front on 26 June, and was promoted to lieutenant general on 25 September.
 He commanded these units in defensive battles on the approaches to Leningrad, and in attempts to break the siege.
 From 30 October 1943 he was acting commander of the 20th Army, and commanded the 47th Army from 28 April 1944.
 He led the army in Operation Bagration as part of the 1st Belorussian Front.
 During the latter, it captured Kovel, crossed the Western Bug and at the end of the month reached the Vistula in the Warsaw area.
 On 14 September, after four days of fighting, the army captured Praga, a suburb of Warsaw.

 Transferred to command the 48th Army on 15 December, Gusev led it as part of the 2nd Belorussian Front and then the 3rd Belorussian Front from 11 February, which it fought in the East Prussian Offensive.
-During the offensive, the army reached the Frisches Haff on 25 March, fighting in heavy defensive and offensive battles against the German troops on the Baltic coast.
+During the offensive, the army reached the Vistula Lagoon (Frisches Haff) on 25 March, fighting in heavy defensive and offensive battles against the German troops on the Baltic coast.
 On 5 May 1945, Gusev was promoted to colonel general.